-6. Fund strategy
+6. Fund Strategy

-- 6.1 The Committee's agreed investment strategy (presented in Appendix A) is expressed in terms of allocations to various policy groups (or asset classes).
+- 6.1 The Committee's agreed investment strategy (presented in Appendix A) is expressed in terms of allocations to various policy groups.
 These reference portfolios are expected to generate the required return with a reasonable probability of success.
-The rate of return being targeted and the level of risk to be tolerated are central to the determination of the investment strategy (or asset mix) for Fund. - 6.2 There may also be demand from individual employers for other investment strategies for their section of the Fund.
+The rate of return being targeted and the level of risk to be tolerated are central to the determination of the investment strategy (or asset mix) for the Fund. - 6.2 The Committee monitors performance of the Fund relative to benchmarks, including asset benchmarks.
+Asset benchmarks are not a perfect match for the objectives of the Fund, nor the strategies that it employs.
+Correct interpretation of the reported data requires a good understanding that where the Fund invests in lower risk Equities than the benchmark, returns are likely to lag a strongly rising market but be better than benchmark when it experiences significant weakness.
+Real Assets and other private market assets lack good comparators, especially over the short and medium-term timeframes, and the current benchmark often deviates quite significantly from the slow re-valuation of private market assets.
+Other policy groups are less difficult to interpret but represent a smaller portion of the total fund. - 6.3 There may also be demand from individual employers for other investment strategies for their section of the Fund.
 The Fund will consider such requests, subject to practical implementation of such strategies and, if appropriate, a review of employer contribution rates.
-It is not practical for the Fund to offer individual employers full flexibility on asset allocation. - 6.3 The Fund's investment strategy is measured against strategy-specific benchmarks by an independent performance measurement specialist, and these are reported to Committee at least annually with reference to asset market returns as well as liability valuations.
-The

-Executive Director of Finance and Corporate Services is responsible for monitoring investments and investment activity, and she delegates this function to the Head of Finance taking advice from the JISP, which meets at least quarterly.
+It is not practical for the Fund to offer individual employers full flexibility on asset allocation. - 6.4 The Fund's investment strategy is measured against strategy-specific benchmarks by an independent performance measurement specialist, and these are reported to Committee at least annually with reference to asset market returns as well as liability valuations.
+The Executive Director of Finance and Corporate Services is responsible for monitoring investments and investment activity, and she delegates this function to the Head of Finance taking advice from the JISP, which meets at least quarterly.